 \subsection{Calculation for Digital Deployment}

 During the digital experiments, the patches are first digitally deployed into the scene.
-As our aim is to achieve physical attack, it requires the digital deployment follows the physical constraints.
-Fortunately, such physical-constraint digital patch deployment can be realized with the calibration information provided by the dataset.
-We show the detail calculation for KITTI dataset in the follow.
+As our aim is to achieve physical attack, the digital deployment is required to follow the physical constraints.
+Fortunately, such a physical-constrained digital patch deployment can be realized with the calibration information provided by the dataset.
+We show the detail calculation for the KITTI dataset below.

 For the calculation of DrivingStereo, the process is the same as KITTI except for the reference camera is camera 1 thus $P\_rect\_101$, $P\_rect\_103$ and $R\_rect\_101$ from their calibration file is adopted.